Skip to main content

 Slack

-Starts your flow when you receive a new message in the specified channel.
+Starts your workflow when you receive a new message in the specified channel.
 Can work on both new messages and thread replies.

 Slack trigger configuration